-But the UK’s chief scientific adviser Sir Patrick Vallance said the “sensible thing” at the moment is to avoid ibuprofen if you have coronavirus.
+On 17 March, the UK’s chief scientific adviser Sir Patrick Vallance said the “sensible thing” would be to avoid ibuprofen if you have coronavirus.

-This follows comments made by French authorities warning that people shouldn’t be taking anti-inflammatory drugs such as ibuprofen and instead should be relying solely on paracetamol, which is not anti-inflammatory.
+This followed comments made by French authorities warning that people shouldn’t be taking anti-inflammatory drugs such as ibuprofen and instead should be relying solely on paracetamol.

 So is ibuprofen safe to take if you have coronavirus?